paulsmith/tablestruct/README.md

 It provides common functionality for persisting structs to and retrieving structs from the database, such as:

-* find by ID/primary key
+* get by ID/primary key
 * insert
 * insert many (in transaction)
 * update